giabaoAu/mango/README.md

 1. Modify pre-defined tailwinds class in /app/global.css
 2. Why writing code to the page.tsx ? -> PPR: server + client side rendering
 3. Most of the components are server-side-rendering (SSR) -> except /components/SearchFormReset.tsx

 4. Dataset being used: _mango_ -> might need to change to production

 5. Documents (authors, projects, ...) are tracked using sanity type gen -> extract schema author.ts and project.ts
    -> If not able to extract -> _npm install lucide-react@0.469.0_ or lucide-react@latest --legacy-peer-deps (React19 is crazy)

 6. Clients only able to write to _dataset_ using Sanity API Tokens

+7. _Project page_ use client.fetch()
+   -> useCdn = true -> allow caching for static part -> we use writeClient() for _Views_ part -> useCdn = false -> Dynamic!

+   The project page use Incremental Static Regeneration (ISR) -> Revalidate the page every 60s
+   -> Any update from database is delivered when cache is refreshed The View button use SSR

+8. User when logged in with GitHub
+   -> Check if the user already registerd as an author in Sanity database -> By fetch a sanity query to check with that specific GitHub ID -> If not -> writeClient() as happening in the background

 #### BUG TO BE FIXED